 - Most people (~66%) who meet DMT entities are given a message or a task.

 - 81% of respondents reported the encounter felt “more real than reality.”

-- Almost 90% of respondents say they experience lead to lasting improvements in wellbeing and life satisfaction
+- Almost 90% of respondents say the experience led to lasting improvements in well-being and life satisfaction.

 It’s notoriously difficult to describe the physical appearance of machine elves because of how rapidly and dramatically they change form.

 On top of this, they’re often made up entirely of fractal shapes and complex geometric patterns, which are constantly changing and evolving into new patterns.